-When you sign up a merchant for your merchant services agent program, the company will receive a percentage of the amount for every transaction processed via credit cards by that merchant.
+When you sign up a merchant for service, the company will receive a percentage of the amount for every transaction processed via credit cards by that merchant.
 So as long as the merchant is happy and continues to work with the company, they will get some % of the money from every transaction, and you will get your split from it.

 Now speaking of the ‘split,’ the industry average is around 50%.
-This means if your processor receives, let’s say, $0.1 for a specific transaction and the interchange rate/transaction fee is $0.03, then you should get $0.035 based on 50% sharing of remaining $0.07.
-Now there are some things you need to be careful about when it comes to the calculation of your income, and we will cover them later in this article.
+This means if your processor receives, let’s say, $0.10 for a specific transaction and the interchange rate/transaction fee is $0.03, then you should get $0.035 based on 50% sharing of remaining $0.07.

 Now, if you let’s say keep bringing 10 merchants a month, then in one year, you have 120 merchants.
 Let’s say 20 of them closed the business or switched to another processor; then, you are still left with 100 merchants after one year.
-So with 100 merchants, your per month income should be $50 x 100 = $5000.
-Now multiply it with 12, your second year’s income should be $60,000 for the second year.
+So with 100 merchants, your per month income should be $100 x 100 = $10,000.
+Now multiply it by 12, your second year’s income should be $120,000 in just residual commission.

-Is it bad for someone who started with $0 in the first year and is now making $60,000 per year?
+Not a bad commission making $120,000 by the end of your first year, right?
 And keep in mind, we haven’t even added the merchants you will be bringing for that second year.
 We are just calculating for the merchants you brought for first year.
 So this is the basic calculation, you can crunch the numbers as per your goals and see how much you will be making.

 Don’t Just Consider Residual Split:

-There will be some companies that will offer you a low residual split, which can be 30% to 40%.
-However, we suggest that you don’t just look at the profit split if you are new to the industry.
-You should see if they are offering any other benefits.
+There will be some companies that will offer you a low residual split.
+However, we suggest that you don’t just look at the split but to also look at your buy rate (Our buy rate = 1.5 cents).

 How are they Paying High Residual Split?

 Different companies have different methods for calculating the agent’s residual split.
 We suggest that you don’t just look at things on the surface level.
-If you are getting an offer of 50% split and some good upfront bonuses, then that is a good deal.
+If you are getting an offer of a 50% split and some good upfront bonuses, then that is a good deal.
 However, things start to get fishy when the deal is too good to be true.
 Maybe you are offered a very high split, let’s say 70% to 80%, With SMG, you get a true interchange revenue split.
 Unlike other ISO agent programs, there is no basis points off the top for BIN sponsorship or for what they call hidden losses.
 Our sales partners earn more residual income with our 50/50 program than you would with our competition who claim to offer a higher percentage because their interchange cost (buy rate) is higher.